 The Connecticut Department of Children and Families (DCF) is the primary recipient of funding for the Connecting to Care initiative from the federal Substance Abuse and Mental Health Services Administration (SAMHSA).
 DCF has statutory authority to provide children’s behavioral and mental health services statewide.
 DCF provides funding for a broad array of clinical and community-based services, including outpatient clinics for children, therapeutic group homes, extended day treatment programs, emergency mobile psychiatric services, respite care, family advocacy, intensive case management, and more.

-Beacon Health Options serves as the Administrative Services Organization for the Connecticut Behavioral Health Partnership, composed of the Connecticut Departments of Social Services (DSS), Mental Health and Addiction Services (DMHAS), and Children and Families (DCF).
-Beacon’s Network of Care Managers provide technical assistance and support to regional networks of service providers, families, and community members across the state.
+Carelon Behavioral Health serves as the Administrative Services Organization for the Connecticut Behavioral Health Partnership, composed of the Connecticut Departments of Social Services (DSS), Mental Health and Addiction Services (DMHAS), and Children and Families (DCF).
+Carelon’s Network of Care Managers provide technical assistance and support to regional networks of service providers, families, and community members across the state.

 The Child Health and Development Institute (CHDI) is an organization that helps build and enhance trauma-informed and high-quality mental health systems, practices, and policies.
 CHDI serves as the Coordinating Center for the Connecting to Care initiative.
 As the Coordinating Center, CHDI provides: a) fiscal, administrative and logistical support, b) content expertise in systems of care development, implementation, and behavioral health systems integration, and c) leadership and governance support.